 Students will never be penalised if their absence from school is related to their medical or health condition, including attending hospital or other healthcare appointments.
+Wherever possible, families should keep medical appointments outside of the school day.
 The families of students with medical or health conditions should be made aware of the procedure for requesting leave of absence for their child in order to avoid penalty for non-attendance.
 An absence can be authorised for these purposes as well as for occasions the student is too ill to attend school if the academy is notified as soon as possible.
+In a minority of cases, the academy may seek medical evidence to understand the needs of the students, identifying the most suitable provision, and or make reasonable adjustments.